richardwadsworth/rag-pipeline-observability/README.md

 This guide walks you through setting up a comprehensive Retrieval-Augmented Generation (RAG) system using OpenWebUI, Ollama, Langfuse, RabbitMQ, and n8n.
 When completed, you'll have a fully functional environment for creating and querying knowledge bases with custom LLM models, complete with observability and automated document processing workflows.

-## ⚠️ Important Production Considerations
+## ⚠️ Important Data Considerations

 > **CAUTION**: The configuration described in this guide is intended for development and demonstration purposes only.
-It is **NOT** suitable for production environments or systems handling sensitive information.
+Do **NOT** use this configuration for production environments or systems handling sensitive information.

 Before deploying this system in a production environment, you should implement proper security measures including: